 The manufacturer can also write corresponding information to other data blocks of the tag through the handheld RFID device during the QA check and other stages.
 In this way, the entire transportation process from the production to the distribution center to the retail can be recorded.

 The famous American writer Robert Louis Stevenson once compared wine to "bottled verses".
-Today, as wine producers and distributors gradually turn their attention to radio frequency identification (RFID), this In addition to romance, a magical liquid seems to add a bit of "wisdom."
+Today, as wine producers and distributors gradually turn their attention to radio frequency identification (RFID), this In addition to romance, the magical liquid seems to add a bit of "wisdom."
 In addition, wine manufacturers are constantly looking for new ways to promote their products.
-In the colorful packaging marketing, RFID will gradually become the new favorite, while implementing the tracking function, it will also help to improve the product safety of the consumer supply chain, and for the long-term RFID is also beneficial to the problem of counterfeiting products in the wine industry.
+In the colorful packaging marketing, RFID will gradually become the new darling.
+While implementing the tracking function, it will also help to improve the product safety of the consumer supply chain, and for the long-term RFID is also beneficial to the problem of counterfeiting products in the wine industry.

 Recently, Americans have increased their enthusiasm for wine.
 The number of people who drink at least one glass a week has increased from 19.2 million in 2000 to 25.4 million in 2003.
 According to Entrepreneur magazine, this growth trend will continue to be maintained.
-In addition to the wealthier and older Baby Boomers, the young people of the thousand years, who are in their 20s, have shown great interest.
+In addition to the wealthier and older Baby Boomers, young people in the thousands of ages, who are in their 20s, have shown great interest.
 As a result, the US wine industry has grown rapidly, wine sales have risen steadily, retail sales have increased by 2.8 percentage points, and restaurant bar sales have increased by 8.1 percentage points.
 The wine market this year is expected to reach $21.6 billion.
 According to the latest data from the California Wine Association, California wine production will still dominate the US market.
 There are more than 3,000 wineries in the United States, and there are more than 800 in California alone.

 RFID requirements for wine manufacturers and retailers